 Even if you don’t care about the leaking roof, the yellow ceiling in the bathroom, or the moldy rafters, the person who’s buying the house from you most certainly does.
 You could put off those roof repairs and deal with the myriad of problems that show up, or you could get a roofer to come and fix it, keeping your house in much better condition.
 And you can’t hide the problem; in most states, real estate agents must tell potential buyers that there is mold in a house.

 When it comes right down to you, it’s like most problems: and ounce of prevention is worth a pound of cure.
-The $200 it costs to hire a roofing contractor now could save you literally tens of thousands of dollars down the line.
+The $200 it costs to hire a Roofing Company now could save you literally tens of thousands of dollars down the line.
 Don’t put off that call when you see a missing spot in your shingles.
-Contact Bluebird Construction and get that problem taken care of!
+Contact Bluebird Roofing and get that problem taken care of!